Optimal Design Emulators: A Point Process Approach: Examples

 \subsection{Designed Stochastic Gradient Descent}

-As mentioned earlier, one motivation for space-filling designs is as a variance-reduction technique when calculating statistical estimators.
-To demonstrate the potential for a computationally cheap design emulator for constructing space-filling designs in a modern context, we motivate possible modern applications in the big data setting involving the stochastic gradient descent (SGD) algorithm \citep{Bottou:2010}.
-SGD is used extensively in statistical machine learning to scale model training to big data for a variety of applications including linear models, clustering, GP regression and deep neural networks \citep[e.g.][]{Zhang:2004,Sculley:2010,dean2012large,Hensman:etal:2013,wan2013regularization,sutskever2014sequence,badrinarayanan2015segnet}.
-SGD works by using small random subsets of the data, called {\em batches}, to estimate the gradient.
-The essential idea of SGD is to sacrifice an increase in estimator variance for computational gain so the parameter space of the model can be more efficiently explored when fitting models to big data.
+SGD \citep{Bottou:2010} is used extensively in statistical machine learning to scale model training to big data for a variety of applications including linear models, clustering, GP regression and deep neural networks \citep[e.g.][]{Zhang:2004,Sculley:2010,dean2012large,Hensman:etal:2013,wan2013regularization,sutskever2014sequence,badrinarayanan2015segnet}.
+SGD uses small random subsets of data, called {\em batches}, to estimate the gradient.
+The idea of SGD is to sacrifice an increase in estimator variance for computational gain so the parameter space of the model can be more efficiently explored when fitting models to big data.
 Due to the speed of the proposed design emulator, we can replace SGD's random susbset selection with a space-filling subset selection at each iteration of the algorithm, thereby recovering some of this variance tradeoff.

-A small simulation was carried out by generating observations from a 5-dimensional linear regression model (similar to the popular Friedman function \citep{Friedman:1991}),
+A small simulation was carried out by generating observations from a $d=5$-dimensional linear regression model (similar to the popular Friedman function \citep{Friedman:1991}),